Children's groups

 VISIT – WORKSHOP – Bestiary of tales and legends

-Before, there was no electricity...
-Before, there were no screens!
-In those days, sitting around the fire was a precious time to recount the day's events and pass on astonishing stories to those around you.
-This visit-workshop invites you to meet the Vouivre and other creatures of the Franche-Comté region!
+In the past, there was no electricity...
+In the past, there were no screens!
+Gathering around the fire was a precious moment to share stories about the day and pass on amazing tales to those around you.
+This workshop tour invites you to meet the Vouivre and other creatures from Franche-Comté!

-Group size: Groups or half-groups of 15 pupils maximum
+Group size: Groups or half-groups of up to 15 students

 VISIT – Puppets and transgression

-Freedom of expression is the foundation of all democracy.
-From Alfred Jarry to Tomy Ungerer, via anti-fascist songs and the Nativity, come and discover the surprising history of puppets from Bisonne, who have left their mark on Franche-Comté from the French Revolution to the present day.
-This visit is an invitation to discover the world of puppets, which, long before televised puppets, combined critical thinking, citizenship, commitment and humor.
+Freedom of expression is the foundation of any democracy.
+From Alfred Jarry to Tomy Ungerer, via anti-fascist songs and the Nativity, come and discover the surprising history of Besançon puppets, which have left their mark on Franche-Comté from the French Revolution to the present day.
+This tour is an invitation to discover the world of puppets, which, long before television puppets, combined critical thinking, citizenship, commitment, and humor.

-Group size: Group or half-group of 15 students maximum
+Group size: Group or half-group of up to 15 students

-VISIT - The great stories of small everyday objects
+VISIT – The great stories behind everyday objects

-How did we go from split pants to boxer shorts, from coffee grinders to capsule machines?
-Discover the great stories of small everyday objects!
+Cultural exchanges, changing customs, material transformations...
+How did we go from split-crotch pants to boxer shorts, from coffee grinders to capsule machines?
+Discover the great stories behind everyday objects!

-Group size: Groups or half-groups of 15 pupils maximum
+Group size: In groups or half-groups of up to 15 students

-As the exhibition rooms can't accommodate a whole class, the museum offers you a workshop tour supervised by two mediators: while the1st group tours the museum, the second takes part in a workshop.
+As the exhibition rooms cannot accommodate an entire class, the museum offers a workshop tour led by two mediators: while thefirst group tours the museum, the second participates in a workshop.

-Visit: Discover the history of the Second World War, the Resistance and deportation through the museum's collections, and immerse yourself in the daily life of French people in the early 1940s.
+Visit: Discover the history of World War II, the Resistance, and deportation through the museum's collections and immerse yourself in the daily life of the French people in the early 1940s.

-Workshop: How can we grasp the impact of the history of the Second World War on the scale of a lifetime?
-How do we cope with the upheavals of everyday life?
-How can we keep in mind that, for our contemporaries, the future was not written?
-Immerse yourself in Jeanne Oudot's diary, and discover how history, big and small, resonated with each other.
+Workshop: How can we grasp the impact of World War II on the scale of a lifetime?
+How can we cope with the upheavals of everyday life?
+How can we keep in mind that, for those living at the time, the future was not written?
+Delve into Jeanne Oudot's personal diary and discover, page after page, how small and large-scale history resonate.

 Group size: 1 class divided into 2 groups (up to 18 students per group)